INTERVIEW AND PICTURES BY MARKO SYRJALA

 Metal-Rules: Have you any plans to ever play those songs live?

 Doogie White: We’ve been invited to Vienna to do some stuff sometime in December, but just acoustically, so that’ll be interesting.
-I really don’t know how it’s gonna work when we don’t have a keyboard player or another guitar player.
+I don’t know how it will work when we don’t have a keyboard player or another guitar player.
 It’s going to be just Bill and me.
 We might do something more in the future, but it’s up to my schedule with Yngwie, and at the moment, I don’t know too much about his plans for the rest of the year.

 Metal-Rules: I got some promotional copies of that album from Chris [Dale] some years ago, and it sounded bizarre! “laughs,” But very interesting.
 There were only four tracks on that CD because those were the only finished tracks back then, so has this album taken quite some time to get finished?